All Episodes

 Do you understand the implications for the world of what you're hearing right now?

-If not, stick around, you will.
+If not, stick around.

 David John Oates is my guest.